Records Management Compliance Checklist

 Do implemented audits consider not only how records are being managed but also look at the overall process to consider what can be improved?

-h) Expand and Upgrade with Compliance in Mind
+8. Expand and improve with compliance in mind

 check-boxes-png-8